dgparent/Second-Brain-Foundation/docs/05-research/technology-research/scenario-obsidian-plugin.md

 ## ✅ Decision Checklist

-Before committing to Scenario D (Obsidian Plugin), validate these assumptions:
+Before committing to Scenario D (Obsidian module), validate these assumptions:

 ### Market Validation
 - [ ] Survey 20+ Obsidian users: Would you pay $6.99/month for this?